 Dr. Tara's "Fave Five": The Final Days of Summer

-It’s hard for me to believe that it’s the final week of August.
-Before I tackle the back-to-school madness with three kids (our schedule is one complex jigsaw puzzle!), I thought I’d share five things I love to do (and eat!) to celebrate the final days of summer.
+/It’s hard for me to believe that it’s mid-August already.
+Before the back-to-school madness hits, I thought I’d share five things I love to do (and eat!) to celebrate the final days of summer.

 1. Eat Outdoors